-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: ° You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by telephone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization may be required from our plan for certain specialist services.
+Services that are covered for you What you must pay when you get these services Sharp Direct Advantage Gold Card (HMO) Sharp Direct Advantage Platinum Card (HMO) Physician/Practitioner services, including doctor's office visits (continued) See previous page.
+See previous page.
+Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: ° You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by telephone, internet, or electronic health record Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization may be required from our plan for certain specialist services.
 Referral may be required from your network provider for certain specialist services.
-Podiatry services \$30 copayment for each visit.
-Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prior authorization may be required from our plan.
+Podiatry services \$30 copayment for \$30 copayment for Covered services include: each visit. each visit.
+Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Prior authorization may be required from our plan.
 Referral may be required from your network provider.